If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 The body is striped black and yellow, with the abdomen banded in yellow and brown.

-Horntail Wasps are also types of wasps in Nebraska, and they feed primarily on wood-boring beetle larvae.
-They can be found around dead trees or decaying wood.
+Horntail Wasps are also found in Nebraska.
+They feed primarily on wood-boring beetle larvae and can be found around dead trees or decaying wood.

 They are considered beneficial because they help control wood-boring insect pests.
 While they can deliver a sting, they rarely do so unless provoked.